-Generally you need to provide all the documents below to support your application at the point you make the application.
-However, if you are applying to Cambridge City Council you will be asked for them at a later date (usually only if you are about to be considered for an offer).
+You need to provide all the documents below to support your application at the point you make the application.

-For all the other partners, along with your application form you will need to provide the following:
+For all the Home-Link partners, along with your application form you will need to provide the following:

-Unless you are applying to Cambridge City Council, if documents are not received within 28 days of making an application (or them being requested from you by the organisation you applied to), your application will be cancelled and you will need to make a new one.
-If you have a problem getting the requested information within 28 days (e.g. you are waiting for a new passport or birth certificate to be sent to you), please dicsuss this with the organisation you have applied to.
+If documents are not received within 28 days of making an application (or them being requested from you by the organisation you applied to), your application will be cancelled and you will need to make a new one.
+If you have a problem getting the requested information within 28 days (e.g. you are waiting for a new passport or birth certificate to be sent to you), please discuss this with the organisation you have applied to.